-You will not be required to create an account with us in order to submit a verifiable request, though we may communicate with you about your request via a pre-established account, if applicable.
+You will not be required to create an account with us to submit a verifiable request or to exercise your right to opt-out, though we may communicate with you about your request via a pre-established account, if applicable.
 However, in order to safeguard the personal information in our possession, if we cannot verify your identity or authority to act on another’s behalf, we will be unable to comply with your request.
 We will only use personal information you provide when submitting a verifiable request to confirm your identity or authority, or to fulfill your request.

-- You may exercise your rights under the CCPA without discrimination.
-For example, unless the CCPA provides an exception, we will not:
+- You may exercise your rights under the CCPA/CPRA without discrimination.
+For example, unless the CCPA/CPRA provides an exception, we will not:

 - Deny you goods or services;

 - Charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties;

 - Provide you a different level or quality of goods or services;

 - Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services;